MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/manage-office-365-with-windows-powershell-for-delegated-access-permissions-dap-p.md

  **Summary:** Syndication and Cloud Solution Provider (CSP) partners can use Windows PowerShell to manage Office 365 customer tenants.

 Delegated Access Permission (DAP) partners are Syndication and Cloud Solution Providers (CSP) Partners.
 They are frequently network or telecom providers to other companies.
 They bundle Office 365 subscriptions into their service offerings to their customers.
-When they sell an Office 365 subscription, they are automatically granted Administer On Behalf Of (AOBO) permissions to thecustomer tenancies so they can administer and report on the customer tenancies.
+When they sell an Office 365 subscription, they are automatically granted Administer On Behalf Of (AOBO) permissions to the customer tenancies so they can administer and report on the customer tenancies.
 At best, this is difficult and time consuming to do in the Office 365 admin center.
 It is much easier to do administrative tasks like listing all the customer **TenantIds** and their domains or identifying all users in a customer tenancy and what licenses they are assigned by using Windows PowerShell for Office 365.
 In some cases, it is possible to do these administrative tasks only in Windows PowerShell for Office 365.
 Here are samples of scenarios that Syndication and CSP partners most frequently use to administer their customer tenancies:

 ##